 The Ribeye steak is a favorite cut for so many people, and for good reason.
-It’s beautiful marbling creates tenderness and flavor that can’t be beat.
-This recipe, created by the ever talented Lindsey McClave is easy and gourmet at the same time.
+It's beautiful marbling creates tenderness and flavor that can't be beat.
+This Ribeye with Wine Sauce recipe was created by the ever talented Lindsey McClave is easy and gourmet at the same time.
 Make it for that special someone for a stay at home date!
+Serves 2-4Ingredients

 + Foxhollow Farm grassfed ribeye steaks

 + 1 tbs high heat, neutral oil such as canola or vegetable

 + 1⁄4 tsp Foxhollow Farm red pepper flakes

 + 1⁄2 cup dry red wine + 1 tsp soy sauce + 1⁄2 tsp lemon juice + 1/3 cup locally grown watercress + 2 tbs unsalted butter